luanvothanh12/Repcode/README.md

    * Click the "Pull Request" tab.
    * Select your branch and submit the PR.
    * PLEASE include a screenshot if your change was styling-related!
+   * PLEASE include any relevent comments on your PR!

 8. **Wait for Review**:
-   * A maintainer will review your PR.
+   * A maintainer will review your PR (almost always within 24hrs)
-   * Make any requested changes and update the PR.
+   * Make any requested changes and update the PR, and include comments please!

 ### Guidelines
 * Feel free to check out the Issues tab and comment on issues you want to work on (or add you own!)